isomerpages/moe-temasekpri/_departments/Sexuality Education.md

 healthy and rewarding relationships with others, including those with members of the opposite sex.
 Students are also guided to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.</p>
-<p><strong>At TEMASEK Primary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;2023</strong>
+<p><strong>At Temasek Primary School, the following lessons from the Sexuality Education Programme will be taught in&nbsp;2023</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/sexuality%20education%20title.png">